What Other Parents Are Reading

 Doctors may order the PTT test as part of an evaluation for a bleeding disorder such as hemophilia or von Willebrand disease.
-Symptoms of a bleeding disorder can include easy bruising, nosebleeds that won't stop, excessive bleeding after dental procedures, heavy menstrual periods, blood in the urine, or swollen or painful joints.
+Symptoms of a bleeding disorder can include easy bruising, nosebleeds that won't stop, excessive bleeding after dental procedures, gums bleeding easily, heavy menstrual periods, blood in the urine, or swollen or painful joints.

 Even in the absence of symptoms, doctors may use the test to ensure that clotting ability is normal before a patient undergoes a major procedure such as surgery.

 The PTT test is especially useful in monitoring the effects of the blood-thinning medication heparin.
 Blood thinners are frequently given to prevent clots in patients who've had a heart attack or stroke, or who have an artificial heart valve.
 Because dosing is critical — enough medication must be given to prevent dangerous clots, but not so much so as to cause excessive bleeding — close monitoring is necessary.

 In many cases, the PTT test is performed with a prothrombin time (PT) test to give doctors a more complete picture of clotting factor function.

 No special preparations are needed for this test.
 If your child takes blood-thinning medication, antihistamines, or aspirin, you should tell the doctor because these can affect test results.